benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ## Using it in my code

-Let's look at converting some real-world code to use the new feature.
+Let's look at converting some existing code to use the new feature.
 I'm basically scanning for `if ... elif` blocks to see if it makes sense to convert them.
 I'll start with a few examples of code I've written.

-The first couple of examples are from [pygit](https://benhoyt.com/writings/pygit/), a toy subset of `git` that's just enough enough of a Git client to create a repo, commit, and push itself to GitHub ([full source code](https://github.com/benhoyt/pygit/blob/master/pygit.py)).
+The first couple of examples are from [pygit](https://benhoyt.com/writings/pygit/), a toy subset of `git` that's just enough of a Git client to create a repo, commit, and push itself to GitHub ([full source code](https://github.com/benhoyt/pygit/blob/master/pygit.py)).

 Here's a snippet from `find_object`: